All Episodes

 He's not a real guy.

-Because they just can't believe they will never accept that any Republican wins on issues.
+And then they see this guy winning the governorship, and it causes a reality check because they just can't believe they will never accept that any Republican wins on issues.

 When you boil it all down, ladies and gentlemen, no matter where you go in the media, Democrat Party, anywhere on the left, when we're talking about Republican wins, it is never about issues.

-It can't be, because their issues are the only issues there are.
+It can't be because their issues are the only issues there are.

 Our issues are kookism, quackery.